08 Oct Randy Day, PE Appointed Alternate Member of NFPA 200 Technical Committee

-NFPA 200 is the Standard for Hanging and Bracing of Fire Suppression Systems.
-This is a new standard that is being developed to provide design and installation requirements for hanging, bracing and anchorage of fire suppression systems.
+The National Fire Protection Association (NFPA) has appointed Randy Day, PE to be an alternate member of the NFPA 200 Technical Committee which is the Standard for Hanging and Bracing of Fire Suppression Systems.
+This is a new standard that is being developed to provide design and installation requirements for hanging, bracing, and anchorage of fire suppression systems.

 While hanging and bracing design practices are relatively mature in the realm of sprinkler systems, less commonly used systems have been put on the back burner.
 It is not uncommon to see design standards for other systems, such as gaseous or water-mist systems, simply refer to the requirements of NFPA 13 or even fully defer design requirements to the local authority having jurisdiction.
 The NFPA 200 technical committee is engaged in developing meaningful hanging, bracing, and anchoring design criteria for all fire protection systems.

 Advances in the model building codes are causing important buildings, such as hospitals, to install seismic bracing on fire protection systems where not previously required.
-These requirements are generally regional, so bracing is often misunderstood and misapplied in markets where it has not been dealt with as “the norm”.
+These requirements are generally regional, so bracing is often misunderstood and misapplied in markets where it has not been dealt with as “the norm.”
 TERPconsulting is committed to staying at the forefront of fire protection design and the evolving field of hanging and bracing is no exception.

 Randy is a Registered Fire Protection Professional Engineer (PE) in Colorado, Florida, and Washington.
 He has a M. Eng. and a B.S. in Fire Protection Engineering, both from the University of Maryland, College Park.

 Disasters can occur anywhere, and they often occur when least expected.
 NFPA standards provide ways to prevent their occurrence, manage their impact, and protect society.
 TERPconsulting is proud to have several members of our team making a difference and volunteering their time on NFPA technical committees.
-To contact Randy about an upcoming project, please click here.